Rearrangement Reactions of Betulin

-Rearrangement reactions of betulin has been deeply studied.
-Researchers have identified, that the most common places to undergo rearrangement reactions are located at the E ring of betulin scaffold:
+Rearrangement reactions of betulin have been deeply studied.
+Researchers have identified, that the most common places to undergo rearrangement reactions are located at the E ring of the betulin scaffold:

 - Wagner-Meerwein rearrangement at C(20) position

 - Neopentyl rearrangement at C(28) position